-There are three main types of catheters used for ISC and the majority of these are single use disposable.
+There are three main types of catheters used for ISC and the majority of these are single-use disposable.
 Some catheters have been designed to be reusable although these are now less common.

-Hydrophilic coating that create a slippery surface around the catheter when run under water before use.
+Self-Cath® Straight Tip Catheter 10 Inch These catheters have a hydrophilic coating that creates a slippery surface around the Urethral Catheter Self-Cath® Straight Tip Uncoated PVC 6 Fr – 10 Inch – 306 when run under water before use.
 The coating allows for easier insertion into the urethra.
-These are single use, disposable catheters and are usually made of either PVC or silicone

-How Do I Urethral Catheter Self-Cath® Straight Tip 6Fr Self-Catheterise?
+How Do I Self-Catheterise?

 It is very important to wash your hands before touching or inserting the catheter – you may choose to use a fresh baby wipe if there is no wash hand basin in the toilet.

 Once you have washed your hands, do not touch anything else except your catheter.

 Most catheters have a sticky back patch that allows you to open it and secure it to a surface nearby, such as a wall or sink, making it easier to access when you are ready to insert it into the urethra.